8omz/Img-to-Text-OCR/README.md

-Here's a refined version of your readme that highlights the use of Express and other technologies:

----

 # Image to Text OCR with Express

 Hey!
 This project showcases an Image to Text OCR (Optical Character Recognition) application using Tesseraact.js.
 It allows users to upload an image file, which is then processed using Tesseract.js to extract text from the image.